Tell Me (Wonder Girls song): In popular culture

 The choreography for the song was simple and widely imitated: by October, many fan performances of the dance circulated on video sharing sites such as YouTube and Daum, including one by a group of policemen who were eventually profiled on SBS's Star King and performed both in front of and with Wonder Girls.
 This was dubbed the "Tell Me Syndrome" and led the girls to be named "Korea's Little Sisters".
 Many celebrities, including Shin Hye Sung, Super Junior's Kim Heechul, Nam Hyun Joon and Hong Kyung-min, also sang and danced to the song at their own fan meetings.
 The song was labelled a "pop phenomenon" by the San Francisco Chronicle, and YouTube co-founder Steve Chen stated that the dance clips were among his favorites on the website.
 Furthermore, on the December 28, 2007 edition of Music Bank, Big Bang joined Wonder Girls for a performance that included both "Tell Me" and "Lies".

 The song has also been covered by other K-pop artists, including in full by Girls' Generation on the July 4, 2008 edition of Music Bank.
 This was one half of a song trade where both groups covered one song by the other group, with Wonder Girls also covering "Kissing You" on the same show.
 Sistar also performed a dance cover of the song on MBC's Star Dance Battle on February 3, 2011.
 On May 25, 2016, JYP labelmates Twice covered the song at an open concert.
-In 2022, NewJeans covered "Tell Me" at the SBS Gayo Daejeon.
+On December 24, 2022, NewJeans covered "Tell Me" at the SBS Gayo Daejeon.